OpenST/ost-wallet-sdk-ios/README.md

-# ost-Wallet-sdk-iOS
+# OST Wallet SDK iOS

 ## Introduction

 Wallet SDK is a mobile application development SDK that enables developers to integrate the functionality of a non-custodial crypto-wallet into consumer applications.
-The functionality
+The SDK:

-- Safely generate and store keys on their user's  mobile device
+- Safely generates and stores keys on the user's mobile device
-- Sign ethereum transactions and data as defined by contracts using EIP-1077
+- Signs ethereum transactions and data as defined by contracts using EIP-1077
-- Enable their user's to recover access to funds in case the user loses their authorized device
+- Enables users to recover access to their Brand Tokens in case the user loses their authorized device</br>